 It represents maturity, responsibility, and new beginnings.
 Sounds like a natural fit for a Bar/Bat Mitzvah, right?

-But with the Tree of Life – we’re taking it a step further: you’re actually planting trees!
+But with the Tree of Life ceremony – you’d be taking it a step further: you’ll actually plant trees!

 Let me explain…